Serbian Patriarchate of Peć: Early Modern Period

-According to British historian Frederick Anscombe, there was "no ethnic monopoly on appointment to supposedly national church positions" in the Patriarchate of Peć and the Archbishopric of Ohrid during the Ottoman era, due to the substantial expansion of their boundaries compared to the medieval period.
+According to British historian Frederick Anscombe, there was "no ethnic monopoly on appointment to supposedly ethnic church positions" in the Patriarchate of Peć and the Archbishopric of Ohrid during the Ottoman era, due to the substantial expansion of their boundaries compared to the medieval period.
 He also added that, for this reason, those ecclesiastical institutions were supposed to have "no ethnic nature at that time, neither formally, nor in practice".

-However, it is a fact that the patriarchs of Peć were usually Serbs (except in times of crises in Serbian-Turkish relations) and were formal successors of Saint Sava, the first Serbian archbishop, retaining the title of patriarchs “of all Serbs”.
-Furthermore, for Christian Serbs in Ottoman Empire, the renewed Serbian Patriarchate was a religious and national symbol that substituted for their long-lost state.
-Therefore, the Patriarchate could not stand aside of political events and some of its leaders participated in local uprisings against Turkish rule.
-In the time of Serbian Patriarch Jovan Kantul (1592–1614), the Ottoman Turks took the remains of first Serbian Archbishop Saint Sava from the monastery of Mileševa to the Vračar hill in Belgrade, where they were burned by Sinan Pasha on a stake to intimidate the Serbs in the time of the Banat Uprising (1594).
-The present-day Temple of Saint Sava in Belgrade was later built on the place where his remains were burned.
+However, the vast majority of the patriarchs of Peć were Serbs and were formal successors of Saint Sava, the first Serbian archbishop, retaining the title of patriarchs "of all Serbs".
+Furthermore, for Serbs in Ottoman Empire, the renewed Serbian Patriarchate was a religious and ethnic symbol that substituted for their long-lost state.
+Therefore, the Patriarchate could not stand aside of political events and some of its leaders participated in local uprisings against Ottoman rule.
+At the time of Patriarch Jovan Kantul (1592–1614), the Ottoman Ottomans took the remains of Saint Sava from the Mileševa Monastery to the Vračar hill in Belgrade, where they were burned by Sinan Pasha on a stake with deliberate aim of intimidating the Serbs at the time of the Banat Uprising (1594).
+The present-day Church of Saint Sava in Belgrade was built on the place where his remains were burned.